 In order to defragment the node's

 Initial node restart.
-The process of starting a MySQL Cluster node with its file system having been removed.
+The process of starting an NDB Cluster node with its file system having been removed.
 This is sometimes used in the course of software upgrades and in other special circumstances.

 Contains a portion of a database table.
 In the